mstksg/inCode/copy/entries/machines-1.md

 we pattern match.
 But where is the `Int` that is the state of our stream in the type `Stream Char`...?

-Can we even write a function `getState :: Stream a -> b` that works in general for all streams?
+Can we even write a function `getState :: Stream b -> s` that works in general for all streams?

 Hm.
 If the state of our stream can have a type totally unrelated to the type